MiftaudeenJamiu/Supply-Chain-Project/README.md

 Evaluated manufacturing, shipping, and total costs by SKU and supplier.
 Flagged items with high cost-to-revenue ratios and reviewed margin volatility.
 - Stock and Inventory
 Assessed stock levels and order quantities across SKUs.
 Identified products with low inventory but high demand, as well as overstocked low-selling items.
-- Lead Times and Fulfillment
+- Lead Times and Fulfilment
 Analysed average and maximum lead times by SKU to surface slow-moving products and supplier bottlenecks.
 - Quality and Defect Rates
 Explored inspection outcomes and defect percentages across product types and transportation modes.
 Products with high defects were tagged for deeper review.